-As an owner of rental property, the question of whether or not to hire a property manager or property management firm is an important one.
-The responsibilities and duties of owning a rental property are many, and hiring a professional can help simplify the daily operations of owning a rental business.
+As an owner of vacation rental property, the question of whether or not to hire a property manager or property management company is an important one.
+The responsibilities and duties of owning a short-term rental property are many, and hiring a professional can help simplify your day-to-day.
+You’re essentially outsourcing the operation of your vacation rentals.
+In this article, we look at some factors that you might want to consider when assessing if hands-off vacation rental management is right for you.

 What does a property manager do?